Last updated on May 30th, 2024

-The sun rises in the east and sets in the west.
-This is a well-known saying, and one that we still use today.
+Today we are still told that the sun rises in the east and sets in the west.
 Obviously we don’t believe that the sun moves and the earth stands still, but we use the phrase based upon our perspective here on earth.
 We also use the term “the four corners of the earth.”
 This doesn’t mean that we believe the earth is a polygon with actual corners; it is in reference to the four cardinal points of the compass (north, south, east and west).
 Perspectives and metaphors are used by modern man; therefore, should we take every ancient text to literally mean what people believed at the time?

 The following Bible verses are commonly used by atheists as evidence that the Bible says the earth is flat: